Factoring pseudoprimes

 and m is simply the cube root of x.
 What makes this possible is knowing m is a positive integer less than each of the Ns, and that x < N1 N2 N3.
 It follows that we can simply take the cube root in the integers and not the cube root in modular arithmetic.

-This is an attack on “textbook” RSA because the weakness in this post could be avoiding by real-world precautions such as adding random padding to each message so that no two recipients are sent the exact same message.
+This is an attack on “textbook” RSA because the weakness in this post could be avoided by real-world precautions such as adding random padding to each message so that no two recipients are sent the exact same message.

 By the way, a similar trick works even if you only have access to one encrypted message.
 Suppose you’re using a 2048-bit modulus N and exchanging a 256-bit key.
-If you message m is simply the key without padding, then m³ is less than N, and so you can simply take the cube root of the encrypted message in the integers.
+If your message m is simply the key without padding, then m³ is less than N, and so you can simply take the cube root of the encrypted message in the integers.

 Python example